-The Gaming and Foundation Authority may also grant three-year licences to operate an annual, land-based, for-profit and national poker championship, with up to five regional qualification tournaments.
+The Gaming and Foundation Authority may also grant three-year authorisations to operate an annual, land-based and for-profit national poker championship, with up to five regional qualification tournaments.

-Authorisation for poker tournaments is conditional on the value of the main prize not exceeding 2 million Norwegian kroner.
-The maximum number of participants is 5,000 and they must be over 18 years of age.
+Obtaining an authorisation for a poker tournament is conditional on the value of the main prize not exceeding 2 million Norwegian kroner.
+The maximum number of participants is 5,000, and they must be over 18 years of age.
 The licence holder must receive a minimum of 5 per cent of the tournament's turnover.
-The licence holder may recuperate costs incurred in arranging the tournament, with a limitation of 10 per cent of the turnover.
+The licence holder may recuperate costs incurred in arranging the tournament, with a limit of 20 per cent of the turnover.

-The Gaming and Foundation Authority may grant a licence to operate a bingo hall, provided that:
+The Gaming and Foundation Authority may grant an organisation a licence to operate a bingo hall, provided that:

-- the annual turnover does not exceed 700,000 Norwegian kroner; and - the authorised organisation receives a minimum of 15 per cent of the profits (of which 30 per cent is from electronic bingo and pre-drawn bingo games).
+- the organisation's annual turnover does not exceed 700,000 Norwegian kroner; and - the organisation receives at least 25 per cent of the profits (of which 30 per cent is from electronic bingo and predrawn bingo games).